DragonSenses/Curiosity/Chrome_Extensions/README.md

 The error says `colors` is not defined.
 The extension must not be passing the variable correctly.
 Correct the injected script to pass the color variable into the code.

+### Monitor network requests

+The popup often makes all of the required network requests before even the speediest of developers can open DevTools.
+To view these requests, refresh from inside the network panel.
+It reloads the popup without closing the DevTools panel.

+"Refresh inside the network panel to view popup network requests."

+Regarding monitoring network requests for extensions, here's some additional information:

+1. **Network Requests in Extensions**:
+   - Extensions often need to make network requests to fetch data, communicate with APIs, or load external resources.
+   - You can use the `fetch` API or libraries like Axios to make HTTP requests from your extension code.

+2. **Monitoring Techniques**:
+   - To monitor network requests, consider using browser developer tools:
+     - **Chrome DevTools**: Open the "Network" tab to see all network requests made by your extension.
+     - **Firefox DevTools**: Similar to Chrome, you can inspect network activity in the "Network" tab.
+   - Look for:
+     - **XHR (XMLHttpRequest)**: Traditional AJAX requests.
+     - **Fetch API**: Modern replacement for XHR.
+     - **WebSocket connections**: For real-time communication.
+     - **Content scripts**: These scripts can also make network requests.

+3. **Security Considerations**:
+   - Be cautious about cross-origin requests.
+Extensions have different permissions than regular web pages.
+   - Use the `permissions` field in your extension's manifest to specify which domains your extension can access.
+   - Avoid exposing sensitive data in network requests.